-An applicant for administration must be a resident of Manitoba [the SPA, s.
-7(1)].
-The right to apply to be administrator is based on kinship to the deceased, generally in the following successive order, subject to being of age of majority: spouse or common-law partner; children; grandchildren; other issue; parents; siblings; nieces and nephews; grandparents; lineal descendants of grandparents by lines of descent.
-While not referred to in the SPA, the degrees of consanguinity for distribution of the estate of an intestate person, as set out in The Intestate Succession Act, are followed for determining priority right to act as administrator.
-Persons with equal or greater right to administer an estate than the applicant must either renounce their rights to administer or nominate the applicant to act [see Rule 74.04(2)].
-If the only adult child, for example, applies to be administrator and there is a spouse or common-law partner, the spouse or common-law partner shall either nominate the child using Form 74N or renounce their right to act using Form 74O or 74P.
-If there were other siblings living in Manitoba, then they also must sign nomination forms using Form 74N or renounce their right using Form 74O or 74P.
+Therefore, the right to apply to be administrator is based on kinship to the deceased, generally in the following successive order, subject to being of age of majority and residence: spouse or common-law partner; children; grandchildren; other issue; parents; siblings; nieces and nephews; grandparents; lineal descendants of grandparents by lines of descent.
+Persons with equal or greater right to administer an estate than the applicant must either renounce their rights to administer or nominate the applicant to act (see Rule 74.04(2)).

+If the only adult child, for example, applies to be administrator and there is a spouse or common-law partner, the spouse or common-law partner shall either nominate the child using Form 74M or renounce their right to act using Form 74O.
+If there were other siblings living in Manitoba, then they also must sign nomination forms using Form 74M or renounce their rights using Form 74O.

 Section 14 of the SPA allows the court, in special circumstances and where it appears to the court to be expedient to do so, to grant administration to someone other than next of kin as outlined above.
 Such circumstances might arise where the deceased has no family resident in Manitoba or where there are competing claims against the estate assets by family members.
-A corporate administrator often is appointed in such cases.
-See also section 15 of the SPA where application for administration is made by a person not entitled thereto as next of kin of the deceased.
+A corporate administrator may be an option in such cases.
+See also section 15 of the SPA where application for administration is made by a person not entitled to do so as next of kin of the deceased.

-If a person having an equal or superior right to administer refuses to renounce or nominate someone else, any interested party, including a creditor, may apply for an order requiring anyone with a prior or equal right to either refuse or accept administration.
-If the order is granted and that person having the equal or superior right fails to act on it, then the interested party can proceed to apply for administration of the estate [see Rule 74.04(3)].
-Where there is a dispute the court also has authority under section 17 of the SPA to appoint an administrator pending litigation.
+If a person having an equal or superior right to administer refuses to renounce or nominate someone else, any interested party, including a creditor, may apply to have an order in Form 74P issue, requiring anyone with a prior or equal right to either refuse or accept administration.
+If the order is granted and those having the equal or superior right fail to do so, then the interested party can proceed to apply for letters of administration of the estate (see Rule 74.04(3)).
+Where there is a dispute, the court also has authority under section 17 of the SPA to appoint an administrator pending litigation.

-Where administration or administration with will annexed are required and the deceased was survived by a legal spouse and/or one or more common-law partners, the application should provide:
+Where letters of administration or letters of administration with will annexed are required and the deceased was survived by a legal spouse and one or more commonlaw partners, the application should provide:

-- all of the details of each relationship as set out in Form 74L or any other applicable form; and - a renunciation or nomination from each person habitually resident in Manitoba having an equal or superior right of administration as set out in Q.B.
+- all of the details of each relationship as set out in Form 74C (Request for Letters of Administration with Will Annexed) or Form 74L (Request for Letters of Administration); and - a renunciation or nomination from each person habitually resident in Manitoba having an equal or superior right of administration as set out in Rule 74.04(2), or apply for an Order to Accept or Refuse Letters of Administration in Form 74P set out in Rule 74.04(3); and

-- Rule 74.04(2) or apply for an order to accept or refuse administration in Form 74Q as set out in Q.B.
-Rule 74.04(3); and - comply with section 15 of SPA, if the application is not being made by the next of kin within Manitoba.
+• comply with section 15 of SPA, if the application is not being made by the next of kin within Manitoba.
 This would apply if the applicant for administration is a beneficiary under a will who is not the next of kin.